 It's only been fairly recently that we've learned how eating greener and cleaner rather than focusing on calorie and fat counts can positively affect the health of our bodies and minds.
-With trends like CSAs, detox diets and green smoothies becoming all the rage in the nutrition world, we're taking a step forward toward healthier lives.
+With trends like CSAs and slow food movements becoming all the rage in the nutrition world, we're taking a step forward toward healthier lives.

 However, the Buddhist monks of Korea have been slightly ahead of this trend.
 And by slightly I mean by hundreds of years.

-Temple food also utilizes medicinal plants from local forests and mountains and focuses on using every part of the ingredient, as to waste nothing.
+Temple food also utilizes medicinal plants from local forests and mountains and focuses on using every part of the ingredient, so there is no waste.
 This includes using the water used to wash vegetables and rice as a base for soups, and incorporating even the seemingly inedible parts of the ingredients into the dish.
-This "complete consumption" ideal is also followed in temple complexes, where monks only take as much as they can eat during meal times.
+This "complete consumption" concept is also followed in temple complexes, where monks only take as much as they can eat during meal times.

 Situated on the fifth floor of the Temple Stay headquarters, just across the street from Seoul's iconic Jogyesa Temple, is Barugongyang (which is also known as Baru, as well as Balwoo).
-Adorned with minimalist furnishings in natural color schemes and surrounded in floor to ceiling windows which let in plenty of light, the restaurant exudes a relaxing atmosphere.
+Adorned with minimalist furnishings in natural color schemes and encapsulated by floor-to-ceiling windows which illuminate the space with plenty of light, the restaurant exudes a relaxing atmosphere.
 Separated into two dining areas -- Western-style tables and traditional floor seating -- the restaurant expertly balances the old and new.

 On the menu is a variety of pre-fixed seasonal course meals that start at ₩27,000, each offering up an eclectic sampling of dishes commonly found in formal monastic meals.